Intermittent Fasting | Breaking a Fast | Chew Gum | Sugar-Free | Candy

 As soon as you eat, it detects nutrient availability and shuts down autophagy.

-However, if the nutrient supply is interrupted for a more extended time, cells react strategically and recycle defective cell parts to produce energy.
+However, if the nutrient supply is interrupted for extended periods, cells react strategically and recycle defective cell parts to produce energy.

 Since the storage hormone insulin is instrumental in autophagy and weight loss, the recycling mechanism sets the standard.